xk/JASON/readme.md

 ## JASON

-JASON is just like JSON, but with an A. D'oh. ^N
+JASON is just like JSON, but with an A. D'oh. ^U

 JASON is just like JSON, but unlike JSON it can: